jakobib/angularjs2014/angularjs-library-services.md

 ## Library services and APIs

-Services provided by a library or similar institution should be easy-to-use for anyone and in any form.
+Services provided by a library or similar institution should be easy to be used by anyone and in any form.
 Most services, however, can only be used in the fixed context of a particular user interface.
 If a service can be accessed via application programming interface (API), it can also be integrated and used in other applications.
 Nevertheless there is a lack of motivation to expose services via open APIs.

 User interfaces (UIs) are curated and revised by usability studies and user experience (UX) at best.
 In other instances the UI is simply judged with common sense by normal library staff and management.
 APIs on the other hand, cannot simply be viewed, used, and judged by anyone.
-Unlike the UI, an API is not a final application to make use of a service, but the basis for creation of service applications:
-Without APIs, applications are difficult to build and services can only be provided in limited form.
+Unlike the UI, an API is not a final application to make use of a service, but the basis for creation of service applications: Without APIs, applications are difficult to build and services can only be provided in limited form.
 Without applications, however, it is difficult to justify the need for an API.

 To give an example, most library systems lack an API to query current availability of documents held by the library.
 As long as information about